ajaygtm/Moneyballing-Bank-Marketing/README.md

 ## Data Source

-The data used for this project is publicly available on UCI Machine Learning repository - [Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
+The data used for this project are publicly available on UCI Machine Learning repository - [Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
 Further details about the dataset is provided in the README file in the [data folder.](https://github.com/MAJgautam/Moneyballing-Bank-Marketing/tree/master/data)

 ## Analysis

-**Data Cleaning** and an extensive **Exploratory Data Analysis** is done on the dataset.
+**Data Cleaning** and **Exploratory Data Analysis** is done on the dataset.
 The plots and the inferences can be found in the [analysis folder.](https://github.com/MAJgautam/Moneyballing-Bank-Marketing/tree/master/analysis)

 ## Feature Engineering

   **Feature Selection** is done to select the best variables for prediction.

   A major problem associated with the given dataset is that it is *imbalanced.* So, **SMOTE** - a Synthetic Data Generation sampling method is used to overcome this problem.
-  [Feature Engineering folder](https://github.com/MAJgautam/Moneyballing-Bank-Marketing/tree/master/feature%20engineering) contains the respective code.
+  [Feature Engineering folder](https://github.com/MAJgautam/Moneyballing-Bank-Marketing/tree/master/feature%20engineering) contains the respective code and explanation.

 ## Algorithms Used

-Four different algorithms are used to predict the term deposit subscription.
+Four different algorithms are used in this project to predict the term deposit subscription.
 1.	**Linear algorithm:** Logistic Regression (GLM)
 2. 	**Non-Linear algorithm:** Support Vector Machine (SVM)
 3. 	**Bagging algorithm:** Random Forest (RF)